-- To feel good and perform well physically and mentally, teens should keep their blood sugar level consistent throughout the day.
-One way to do that is to eat regular, nutritious meals and snacks spread throughout the day. - Junk food is food that is high in fat and sugar and that has little or no nutritional value. - There are six food groups: Grains (including breads, pasta, and rice), Vegetables, Fruits, Milk (including yogurt and cheese), Meat and Beans (including fish, eggs, peas, nuts, and seeds), and Oils.
+- Healthy snacks between meals provide the energy needed to keep the mind and body fueled and ready to operate at their best. - Junk food is food that is high in fat and sugar and that has little or no nutritional value. - There are six food groups: Grains (including breads, pasta, and rice), Vegetables, Fruits, Milk (including yogurt and cheese), Meat and Beans (including fish, eggs, peas, nuts, and seeds), and Oils.
 For proper nutrition, it is important that teens eat the recommended servings from each group every day. - Low-density lipoprotein, or LDL cholesterol, clogs arteries and can lead to heart disease and other health problems.
 High-density lipoprotein, or HDL cholesterol, actually helps protect against heart disease. - There are three basic types of dietary fat: saturated, polyunsaturated, and monounsaturated.
 Saturated fat, found mostly in animal products, stimulates production of cholesterol.
-The polyunsaturated and monounsaturated oils derived from plant sources do not.
+The polyunsaturated and monounsaturated oils derived from plant sources do not. - Trans fat, a substance made in a chemical lab, is often added to processed food products to make them creamier and tastier, and to increase their shelf life.
+Trans fat (aka trans fatty acids increases the "bad" LDL cholesterol in your blood and decreases the "good" HDL cholesterol. - Research shows that obesity is related to many long and short-term health problems.
+Most recently, obesity has been shown to be associated with the onset of type 2 diabetes.

-- Trans fat, a substance made in a chemical lab, is often added to processed food products to make them creamier and tastier, and to increase their shelf life.
-Trans fat (aka trans fatty acids) increases the "bad" LDL cholesterol in your blood and decreases the "good" HDL cholesterol. - Obesity in America has tripled since the 1970s.
-Today, 30% of young people are overweight or at risk for being overweight. - People no longer know what a normal portion size is because of the overly large "biggie" portions served in restaurants.
+- Obesity in America has tripled since the 1970s.
+Today, 30% of young people are overweight or at risk for being overweight.
+One of the reasons for the epidemic in obesity appears to be our increasing appetite for sugary and high-fat snack foods. - To feel good and perform well physically and mentally, teens should keep their blood sugar level consistent throughout the day.
+One way to do that is to eat healthy snacks between meals. - People no longer know what a normal portion size is because of the overly large "value" portions served in restaurants.
 Learning what a normal portion size is and eating normal portions will help control weight. - MyPyramid.gov is an interactive, Web-based tool that allows users to find out what they need to do to eat healthier and get enough exercise.
 It calculates how many servings from each food group you should eat each day, based on your age, sex, and amount of daily physical activity. - By reading labels on food packages, teens can tell if a food is good for them or not.
 Consumption of foods high in fat, salt, or sugar, should be limited. - The "Nutrition Facts" on a label gives portion size and the number of servings in the package or container.
-All nutritional information found in this part of the label pertains to a single serving, which is not necessarily the contents of the package.
+All nutritional information found in this part of the label pertains to a single serving, which is not necessarily the contents of the package cholesterol: A soft, waxy substance found in the bloodstream and in all your body's cells.
+There are two basic kinds: LDL and HDL.
+If too much low-density lipoprotein (LDL) cholesterol circulates in the blood, it can build up in the walls of the arteries feeding the heart and brain and form plaque, a thick, hard deposit that can clog those arteries and lead to heart attacks.
+That's why LDL cholesterol is called "bad" cholesterol.
+HDL cholesterol is known as "good" cholesterol because a high HDL level seems to protect against heart attack.